mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 ## Intellectual property

-If we're working together on a project where I want to retain intellectual property rights, I'll send you a contract to e-sign that declares that in exchange for your hourly rate, I am purchasing the rights to the code you write for me.
-The contract is specifically about work you produce for me, not all code you write.
+If we're working together on a project where I want to retain intellectual property rights, I'll send you [a contract](https://www.docracy.com/0wceme3njsd/sample-freelance-developer-agreement) to e-sign.
+It declares that I'm purchasing the copyright for the code you write for me.

+The contract relates specifically to work I pay you to produce.
+You retain the rights to all work you create outside of your paid hours for me.